 U.S. Citizens (Domestic) or permanent residents who have earned university level credit from foreign institutions are required to submit all official transcripts from foreign institutions along with an evaluation of the transcripts from a foreign credential agency.
 An approved evaluation requires a detailed course-by-course evaluation.
 Summaries will not be accepted.

 The Foreign Credentials Service of America (FCSA) is a private corporation that provides evaluations of foreign school credentials.
-If you need a request form, click on Application Information and Instructions, scroll down to item 7 and click on Printable FCSA form.
+If you need a request form, click on Application Information and Instructions.

 These supplementary materials are uploaded with the general application:

 - Minimum 2 letters of recommendations,

 - Resume or Curriculum Vitae (CV) – Not Required

 Each letter of recommendation is to be from person familiar with the applicant’s undergraduate (and graduate, where applicable) scholastic record.

 Other Additional Requirements

 International students and those with international degrees may be required to submit additional documents per our admissions policies and procedures.
 The Graduate School reserves the right to request any additional documents needed to fairly and consistently evaluate applicant credentials.